 If demanded, we also offer a Ceremony Rehearsal.

 We also love to add a special or traditional ceremony elements and rituals like e.g. Sand ceremony, Candle Lightning, Love Letter Box, Handfasting, or Sage Smudging and are open to couples own suggestions.

-Our officiant package starts at $450 and includes the wedding ceremony with wedding speech and filling of the marriage license after the wedding.
+Our officiant service includes a customized wedding ceremony with unlimited elements and filling, signing and returning of the marriage license after the wedding.

-The bridal couple can also take advantage of our additional services like assistance with the paperwork and accompaniment by receiving the marriage license.
+The bridal couple can also take advantage of our additional services like assistance with formalities for marriages to be recognized in a foreign country and by receiving the marriage license in advance.